 For these three sections of the Privacy settings, you can control what third-party apps on your device can access the information in your Contacts, Calendar, and Reminders apps.
 Tap each item and you'll see a list of the apps trying to access each one.
-Move the slider Off for apps you don't want to have access to that data.
+Move the slider Off (in iOS 6) or so the green is hidden (in iOS 7) for apps you don't want to have access to that data.
 As always, remember that denying some apps access to this data could affect how they work.

 Photos works basically the same way; the apps listed on that screen want to be able to access the pictures in your Photos app.
 An important detail to be aware of here is that some photos could have data, such as the GPS location where you took them (depending on your Location Services settings), embedded in them.
 You might not be able to see this data, but apps can.
 Again, you can turn Off apps' access to your photos, though doing that could limit their features.

 New in iOS 7.
 Now that you can share files via Bluetooth, some apps will want your permission to do that.
 Control what apps can transmit files from your iPhone or iPod touch via Bluetooth by moving the slider next to each app to green (on) or white (off).

 New in iOS 7.
 Apps can have access to the microphone on your iPhone.
 This mean that they can "listen" to what's being said around you and potentially record it.
 This is great for an audio note-taking app, but also has some security risks.
 Control what apps can use your microphone by moving the slider next to each app to green (on) or white (off).

 Social Media Accounts

 New in iOS 7.
 If you've logged into Twitter, Facebook, Vimeo, or Flickr via the iOS, use this setting to control which other apps can access these accounts.
 Giving apps access to your social media accounts means they may be able to read your posts or post automatically.
 Keep this feature on by leaving the slider at green or turn it off by moving it to white.